-+#\DEH1800, Dental Hygiene I 2 hrs., 2 crs.
++#DEH1800, Dental Hygiene I

 Prerequisite: Completion of DEH1002, DEH1002L with a minimum grade of "C" or better.
 Corequisite: DEH1800L.
 This course further examines principles and theories as related to the dental hygiene process of care.
 The specific components of assessment, diagnosis, treatment planning, implementation, and evaluation will be emphasized.